Agnes Chow: Legislative Council bid

-Arrests and imprisonment
+Arrests, imprisonment and exile

-21 June Wan Chai case
+Police headquarters assembly case

 Chow was arrested on 30 August 2019 at her Tai Po home for allegedly participating in, and inciting, an unauthorised assembly at Wan Chai Hong Kong Police Headquarters on 21 June 2019.
-On the same day, many high-profile Hong Kong pro-democracy figures were arrested, including Joshua Wong, Au Nok-hin, Andy Chan, and Jeremy Tam.
+On the same day, many high-profile Hong Kong pro-democracy figures were arrested, including Joshua Wong, Au Nok-hin, Chan Ho-tin, and Jeremy Tam.
 She was freed the same day on bail, but her smartphone, like those of her fellow arrestees, was confiscated by police.
 Amnesty International called the arrests "an outrageous assault" on freedom of expression.

 Chow pleaded guilty to the charges on 6 July 2020, telling the media she was mentally prepared to be sentenced to imprisonment.
 She was formally convicted on 5 August 2020.

-Agnes Chow, Ivan Lam and Joshua Wong were put in custody until a trial scheduled on 2 December 2020, after a pre-trial hearing in the West Kowloon District court, that was having place on 23 November 2020, where they pleaded guilty regarding the events of a demonstration of June 2019 outside a Hong Kong police headquarters, where, that time of June 2019, thousands of protesters had demanded investigation of use of force by the police.
+Agnes Chow, Ivan Lam and Joshua Wong were put in custody until a trial scheduled on 2 December 2020, after a pre-trial hearing in the West Kowloon District court on 23 November 2020, where they pleaded guilty regarding events during the June 2019 demonstration at the Hong Kong police headquarters.

 She was remanded at Tai Lam Centre for Women in Tuen Mun until the trial.

 On 2 December 2020, Agnes Chow was sentenced to 10 months in jail (Joshua Wong — 13.5 months, Ivan Lam — 7 months).
 A judge in the trial, West Kowloon Magistrate Wong Sze-lai, pronounced accusation: "The defendants called on protesters to besiege the headquarters and chanted slogans that undermine the police force".
 Amnesty International condemned the sentencing, saying that the Chinese authorities "send a warning to anyone who dares to openly criticise the government that they could be next".

 She was initially imprisoned at the medium-security Lo Wu Correctional Institution.
 On 31 December 2020, local media reported that Chow had been transferred to the maximum-security Tai Lam Centre for Women (where she was previously remanded), after she was classified as a Category A prisoner.

-On 12 June 2021, Chow was released from prison after serving her 6-months sentence.
+On 12 June 2021, Chow was released from prison after serving nearly seven months of her sentence.
 Some supporters gathered outside to welcome her dressed in black and with yellow masks, shouting slogans in Cantonese related to the protests.

-International responses to the imprisonment
+International responses

 United States

 US House of Representative Speaker Nancy Pelosi issued a statement calling "China’s brutal sentencing of these young champions of democracy in Hong Kong" as "appalling".
-Pelosi further called on the world to denounce "this unjust sentencing and China’s widespread assault on Hong Kongers.”
+Pelosi further called on the world to denounce "this unjust sentencing and China’s widespread assault on Hong Kongers."
 US Senator Marsha Blackburn also called the sentence destroying "any semblance of autonomy in Hong Kong."